 Autoclaved Aerated Concrete Blocks (AAC Blocks) are used in the construction of external walls of buildings.
 Due to the low density and voluminous aspect, the efficiency of a building depends on the thermal conductivity of the block.

-As per the climatic conditions and its favourable water vapour permeability, the peculiarities of the building lie within the AAC block’s annual heating energy consumption up to 75kW.h/m2/year.
+As per the climatic conditions and its favorable water vapor permeability, the peculiarities of the building lie within the AAC block’s annual heating energy consumption up to 75kW.h/m2/year.

 Hence, the main objective is to design the type of building that decreases the residential energy consumption and raises the efficiency of the building of low thermal conductivity (lower than 0.1 W/m.K) or very thick thermal insulation.

-To provide thermal insulation between the building industry and air, the fibre materials such as glass wool fibre is used to determine their thermal properties.
+To provide thermal insulation between the building industry and air, the fiber materials such as glass wool fiber is used to determine their thermal properties.

-The specific heat, thermal diffusion, and thermal conductivity are such parameters that need to be known with suitable precision to develop insulation.
+The specific heat, thermal diffusion, and thermal conductivity are parameters that need to be known with suitable precision to develop insulation.

 There are certain processes that include a thermal table method and a thermal flow indicator.
 Based on the evaluated data of periodical changes of heat, the thermal conductivity is determined.

 Products under this category are Natural stones, granite, porcelain stoneware, and red stoneware materials that are used as floor decorations.
 The materials used for the floor must be of lower thermal effusivity for effective floor performance.

 Thermal effusivity corresponds to material density and thermal conductivity.
 More thermal conductivity, lower the water absorption such as white stoneware and vinyl, having thermal conductivities below 1 W m-1 K−1.

 Depending on the interface temperature, the contact resistance, which is highly dependent on the crustiness surface, plays an important role to calculate the thermal conductivity.